 Economic Consequences of Mandatory Auditor Reporting to Bank Supervisors

-We study the economic consequences of mandates that require bank auditors to report to bank supervisors.
-Based on survey responses from the European Central Bank and all 28 national bank regulators within the European Union and a review of national banking regulations, we create a novel dataset of the extent of these mandates.
-Exploiting the cross-sectional and time-series variation in these mandates, we investigate the effects of mandated auditor reporting on bank risk.
-We find evidence that auditor reporting reduces bank riskiness, as measured by counterparty risk, nonperforming loans, and credit spreads.
-We also observe a decline in risk-weighted assets, which suggests that mandated auditor reporting enhances the effectiveness of regulatory supervision.
-In addition, we find that improvements to the supervisory review process and to banks’ information environment support enhanced market discipline.
-Finally, mandated auditor reporting comes with costs: it reduces future lending growth and profitability, as well as increases audit fees paid by shareholders.
+We study the economic consequences of mandates that require bank auditors to report to bank regulators.
+Based on survey responses from the European Central Bank and all 28 national bank regulators within the European Union and a review of national banking regulations, we create a novel dataset on these mandates.
+Exploiting the cross-sectional and time-series variation in these mandates, we find evidence that auditor reporting to bank regulators reduces bank riskiness, as measured by counterparty risk and credit spreads.
+We also observe a decline in problem loans and risk-weighted assets, as well as improvements in timeliness of loan loss provisions.
+Additional analyses suggest that mandated auditor reporting increases the effectiveness of supervisory and monitoring efforts and improves market discipline of banks.
+However, mandated auditor reporting comes with costs: it reduces future lending growth, risky lending, and profitability, and increases audit fees paid by shareholders.

 JEL Classification: G28, G34, G38